IK Multimedia Syntronik by Sound-Guy

 Not really anything major, just a few minor quibbles mentioned already, and IKM are very good at listening to their customers, so these may be addressed before long.
 There is a minimum latency even in standalone mode - 256 samples, which is 5.8 msec at 44.1 kHz.
 This is small enough not to be noticed with any sounds I tried.
 Even a real acoustic piano has latency of about 20-30 msec from the moment when the finger touches the key to when the strings start moving, so 5 to 10 msec is not a big deal in my experience.
 You can increase the latency in Syntronik up to 2,048 samples which becomes noticeable at 44.1 kHz (over 46 msec).
 Not sure why you’d do that unless you’re using a 20 year old computer!

-As mentioned, you get up to 2,000-plus preset sounds, but you do not have the full modulation-matrix connections that a real Prophet 5 provides, for instance.
+As mentioned, you get over 2,000-plus preset sounds, but you do not have the full modulation-matrix connections that a real Prophet 5 provides, for instance.
 But with such a rich range of good basic sounds, I had no problem spending hours making all kinds of very analog sounding tones.
 There are products that recreate extensive modulation features, and you could spend many hours twiddling such boxes and possibly come up with something unique, but Syntronik really makes it easy to cover a lot of sonic space.

 Another excellent sound package from IK Multimedia with a reasonable price considering the quality and capability.
 The free version can actually do a lot, and will likely make you want to audition more of the synth models, which you can do for free before deciding which to buy, so other than possibly depleting your check book, there is little risk involved!
 The bundled version with all 17 synth families saves you a lot of money over buying all the modules separately, so if you want all of them, go for it.
 Of course no one needs any synthesizers at all - you can just learn to sing and perform a cappella!
 But if you like the iconic synth sounds of the 60's thru early 2000’s Syntronik is a pretty fine way to go.